 Although our focus is to ensure that diversity and inclusion is embedded within our day-to-day production processes, partnering with organisations that help us to access diverse talent pools is a key part of our approach.
-Breaking Through Talent, an initiative in partnership with Creative Skillset, focused on the under representation of disability on-screen by offering a one-day intensive casting workshop for actors with a disability.
+Break Through On Screen Talent focuses on the under representation of disability on-screen by offering a one-day intensive casting workshop for actors with a disability.
 In 2017 our workshop was with the Emmerdale crew and cast in Leeds.

-Initiatives such as Original Voices with Creative Skillset and WriterSlam with TriForce Creative Network helps us to access talent pools of writers who represent and so understand the communities reflected in our programmes.
+Initiatives such as Original Voices with Creative Skillset helps us to access talent pools of writers who represent and so understand the communities reflected in our programmes.

 We know that diversity leads to greater creativity and better decision-making so we’re committed to ensuring our workforce reflects the diverse make-up of modern society.
-With 75% of our workforce based in the UK, our priority is to first embed our commitments at the heart of everything we do here, but our longer term plan is to make sure our best practice and policies are applied globally.
-The latest census in 2011 from the UK’s Office for National Statistics is the most accurate means for us to benchmark both our on-screen diversity, and their national workforce statistics, updated quarterly, for our workforce diversity.
+With over 60% of our workforce based in the UK, our priority is to first embed our commitments at the heart of everything we do here, but our longer term plan is to make sure our best practice and policies are applied globally.
+The latest census in 2011 from the UK’s Office for National Statistics is the most accurate means for us to benchmark our on-screen diversity, and their national workforce statistics, updated quarterly, for our workforce diversity.

 What we’re doing